-Superannuation Fund Trust Deeds will provide a process by which the trustee can consider your intent as regards any death benefits that may be due to your estate at your passing: superannuation death benefit nominations and estate planning are different though similar devices by which you can provide for your intended beneficiaries.
+Superannuation Fund Trust Deeds provide a process by which the trustee can consider your intent as to distribution of death benefits crystallising at your passing.
+Superannuation death benefit nominations and estate planning are different processes by which you can provide for your intended beneficiaries.

 Where does superannuation fit amongst estate assets?

-Superannuation accounts are often a significant part of the estate of Australians (and are expected to become more so over the next twenty years or so): whilst the balances in those accounts become accessible on attainment of one of the conditions of release of superannuation benefits – and consequently, an asset in the control of the member – until that time they are dealt with at the discretion of the trustee(s) of the superannuation fund.
+Superannuation accounts are often a significant part of the estate of Australians.
+They are expected to become more significant over the next couple of decades.
+The balances in those accounts become accessible on attainment of one of the conditions of release of superannuation benefits.
+Accessed in this way, they become an asset in the control of the member.
+Absent a condition of release, they are dealt with at the discretion of the trustee(s) of the superannuation fund.

-Exercising their discretion, the trustees will deal with the superannuation account balance at the time of the death of a member (the death benefit) in accordance with the Superannuation Industry Supervision (SIS) legislation.
-That legislation requires the death benefit to be paid to persons prescribed under its provisions, but enabling the trustee to take account of nominations made by the member during their lifetime.
+Exercising their discretion, trustees deal with superannuation account balances at the time of the death of a member.
+The balance crystallises as the death benefit.
+The trustee is obligated to deal with it in accordance with the Superannuation Industry Supervision (SIS) legislation.
+Whilst that legislation requires the death benefit to be paid to persons prescribed under its provisions, the trustee is enabled to take account of member-nominations.

 What death benefit nominations are available to members to make?

-A discretionary (non-binding) nomination of beneficiaries by a superannuation account holder leaves the trustee of the superannuation fund in a position where they must determine who, from the potential range of beneficiaries of the former member, will receive the death benefits available under the account.
+A discretionary nomination of beneficiaries by a superannuation account holder is non-binding.
+It leaves the trustee of the superannuation fund to determine who will receive the death benefits available under the account.
+They must be from the potential range of eligible beneficiaries of the former member.

-To make this determination, trustees will generally be guided by any applicable legislation, or in certain circumstances, may be directed by a Court as to who should receive those benefits.
-In either of those cases, the ultimate beneficiary/ ies may not necessarily be the person/ people envisaged by the member to so benefit.
+Trustees will generally be guided by any applicable legislation in this decision-making process.
+In certain circumstances, they may be directed by a Court as to who should receive those benefits.
+Whichever the case, the ultimate beneficiaries may not necessarily be the people envisaged by the member to so benefit.

-Whilst historically it would be unusual for the trustee of a superannuation fund to disburse death benefits other than in accordance with the wishes expressed by the member, they are obliged to satisfy themselves as to the eligibility of those nominated, to receive funds from the particular member: they must be ‘tax dependants’ to receive the funds as a tax-advantaged payment.
+It would be unusual for a superannuation fund trustee to disburse death benefits other than in accordance with the wishes expressed by the member.
+However, they are obliged to satisfy themselves as to the eligibility of beneficiaries nominated by the particular member.
+They must be ‘tax dependants’ to receive the funds as a tax-advantaged payment.

 Note:Whether your particular fund allows for binding nominations will depend on the terms of the trust deed governing your fund.
 Self-managed super funds are of particular interest in this regard.